 Born: 1500 Died: 1558

-A treaty was signed in London between the major European countries, England, France, Burgundy and many more.
+The Treaty of London or Universal Peace was signed in London between the major European countries, England, France, Burgundy and many more.
 For Cardinal Wolsey this treaty was a plan to produce a peaceful Europe.
 The treaty stated that the countries must not attack one another and if they did the other countries would come to the aid of those being attacked.
-Within the treaty was the agreement that Henry's 2 year old daughter Mary would marry the French dauphin.
+Within the treaty was the agreement that Mary, the 2 year-old daughter of King Henry VIII, would marry the French dauphin.

-This treaty was conducted in secrecy at Bruges between Charles V and Thomas Wolsey.
-In the terms of the treaty Wolsey promised Charles that Henry VIII would join him in a joint campaign against France and Francis I. The meeting was held in secret because England was supposed to be a mediator in the dispute between Charles and Francis.
+The Treaty of Bruges was conducted in secrecy at Bruges between King Charles V, the Holy Roman Emporer, and Thomas Wolsey.
+In the terms of the treaty Wolsey promised Charles that King Henry VIII would join him in a joint campaign against France and Francis I. The meeting was held in secret because England was supposed to be a mediator in the dispute between Charles and Francis.
 The joint attacks of France would have to wait until March or May of 1523.

 Charles (V, King of France 1364 - 1380)

-The treaty of Bretigny brought a period of peace for nine years during the Hundred Years War.
-The treaty was arranged between the Black Prince and the dauphin (later Charles V of France) before being approved by Edward III of England and King John of France.
+The Treaty of Bretigny brought a period of peace for nine years during the Hundred Years War.
+The treaty was arranged between the Black Prince and the dauphin the future King Charles V of France before being approved by King Edward III of England and King John of France.
 As part of the treaty Edward was given control of the areas of Gascony, Calais and Ponthieu as long as he agreed to give up his claim for the French throne.
-King John, currently being held hostage in England, was to be released on condition of a payment of 3 million gold crowns to by paid in instalments.
+King John of France, currently being held hostage in England, was to be released on condition of a payment of 3 million gold crowns to be paid in instalments.